walt-id/waltid-ssikit-docs/getting-started/cli-command-line-interface/verifiable-credentials.md

 * `credential path` the last argument of the command references the path to the custom credential, which should be imported

-e.g `vc templates import MyCustomCredential custom.json`
+e.g `vc templates import -n MyCustomCredential custom.json`

 **custom.json**